sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 Sugarchain's first node software is called `Yemekawa (夢川)`.
 It can be translated in some ways.
  - "Yume (夢)" means dream and "Kawa (川)" means river.
 So its `Dream River` in japanese.
  - The second letter "Kawa" stands for "Kawaii (可愛い)".
 In this case the meaning is `Dreamy Cute`.
- - Also Yumekawa is replaces the word `Core` (ie: Bitcoin Core).
+ - Also Yumekawa replaces the word `Core` (ie: Bitcoin Core).
 We think it sounds a bit centralized.

 Specifications